MicrosoftDocs/powerapps-docs/powerapps-docs/teams/customize-inspection-steps.md

 ## Prerequisites

-To complete this lesson, we'd need the ability to sign-in to Microsoft Teams which will be available as part of select Microsoft 365 subscriptions, and will also need to have the Inspections sample app for Teams installed.
+To complete this lesson, we'd need the ability to sign-in to Microsoft Teams that will be available as part of select Microsoft 365 subscriptions, and will also need to have the Inspections sample app for Teams installed.
 This app can be installed from <https://aka.ms/TeamsInspection>.

 ## Open the Inspections app